 The specifications are also modified regarding the units in which Permissions are granted.
-Previously, all Permissions were granted simultaneously; in Android 6.0 (API Level 23) and later versions, Permissions are granted individually (by Permission Group).
+Previously, all Permissions were granted simultaneously; in Android 6.0 (API Level 23) and later versions, Permissions are granted by Permission Group.
+In Android 8.0 (API Level 26) and later versions, Permissions are granted individually.
 In conjunction with this modification, users are now shown individual confirmation windows for each Permission, allowing users to make more flexible decisions regarding the granting or refusal of Permissions.
 App developers must revisit the specifications and design of their apps with full consideration paid to the possibility that Permissions may be refused.

-For details on the Permission model in Android 6.0 and later, see Section "5.2.3.6 Modifications to the Permission model specifications in Android versions 6.0 and later".
+For details on the Permission model in Android 6.0 and later, see Section "5.2.3.6.
+Modifications to the Permission model specifications in Android versions 6.0 and later".